aihcaihealthcare/AI-Health-Care/README.md

      <img src="https://i.imghippo.com/files/PMcz6399G.png"   width="120" alt="Converted Image">
     <br>
       <b>Log In or Sign Up.</b><br>
 User can log in to access their account.
 Don't have an account?
-Sign up here.
+Sign up.
     </td>